xsentry-labs/website/README.md

 # website
 Repo for website

-6th October 2025 - Currently only has a coming soon page and is connected/deployed through Vercel.
-14 days free trial for the deployment.
+18th October 2025 - Currently only has a brief description page of sorts and is connected/deployed through Vercel.
+2 days free trial for the deployment.